xdevops/ibm-containers-emulator/README.md

 At this point, boot2docker will suggest new environment settings for `docker` itself.

-Recent boot2docker images configurations use the IANA Docker ports of 2375 (HTTP) and 2376 (TLS). mock_ccsapi is defaults to 4243, so to work with newer Docker defaults you must change this
+Recent boot2docker images configurations use the IANA Docker ports of 2375 (HTTP) and 2376 (TLS). ccs-emulator defaults to 4243, so to work with newer Docker defaults you must change this

     export DOCKER_REMOTE_HOST=localhost:2375
     ./run.sh